HOSPITALITY CHALLENGE #1

 The staff shortage in numbers

-Hospitality is one of the hardest-hit sectors when it comes to staffing.
+According to European hospitality workforce reports, the restaurant labor shortage continues to dominate industry news — hospitality is one of the hardest-hit sectors when it comes to staffing.
 The impact is felt in every venue.

 Hard-to-fill vacancies